anmoltyagi1/golang-loadbalancer/README.md

-# Simple Round-Robin Load Balancer in Go
+# Load Balancer in Go - Least Connections

-This is a basic load balancer implemented in Go that distributes incoming requests to a list of servers using the round-robin algorithm.
+This is a basic load balancer implemented in Go that distributes incoming requests to a list of servers using the Least Connections algorithm.

 ## How It Works

 The load balancer listens for incoming requests and routes them to different backend servers.
 Here's how it functions:

-- Requests are distributed in a round-robin fashion, ensuring each server gets an equal share of the load.

-- Health checks can be implemented for each server, but in this code, all servers are considered healthy.
+1. The load balancer listens for incoming requests on a specified port.
+2. When a request is received, the load balancer selects the server with the least number of active connections and forwards the request to that server.
+3. The server processes the request and sends the response back to the load balancer.
+4. The load balancer sends the response back to the client.

 ## Getting Started